 We know that kids love festivities and Ramadan should not be excluded.
-Share with them candies, balloons, or chocolates.
+Share candies, balloons, or chocolates with them.
 You could bring it to school if your kid or little sibling is at school.

 While you perform spiritually for Ramadan, prepare the right ambiance and environment at home or work desk.
 This could be a simple decoration that would highlight the Ramadan spirit to let your neighbor or colleagues know you are observing Ramadan.
 Consider a banner or garland on your entry door, decorative prints, ornamental or star lanterns, countdown posters, and treat jars.